java2509/Kickstarter_Analysis/README.md

 ### Purpose

-An up-and-coming playwright Louise started a crowd funding campaign to fund her play *Fever*, she managed to meet 86% of her goal of $2885 with an average donation of $248.5 backed by 10 donors in 28 days.
-Louise wants to know what the outcomes of other campaigns in relation to the launch dates and funding goals are.
-The purpose of our analysis is to use Kickstarter data of different campaigns and provide these insights in Excel with visual representation to Louise.
-The Kickstarter data we are looking at contains information of 4114 campaigns that launched from 2009-2017.
+An up-and-coming playwright Louise started a crowd funding campaign to fund her play *Fever*, she meet 86% of her goal of $2885 in 28 days with an average donation of $248.5 backed by 10 donors.
+Louise wants to know what the outcomes of other campaigns are in relation to the launch dates and funding goals.
+The purpose of our analysis is to use the Kickstarter data of different campaigns and provide insights with visual representation in Excel to Louise.
+The Kickstarter data we are looking at contains information of 4,114 campaigns that launched from 2009-2017.

 ### Resources Used